Skip to main content

 • Medicaid covers the cost of care in facilities licensed and certified as Medicaid Nursing Facilities.
 This is for people who qualify for Medicaid and have no other way to pay for the needed care.

-• The Veterans Administration may pay for nursing home care if the person is already enrolled in the VA Medical Benefits Package and meets certain criteria.
+• The VA may pay for nursing home care if the person is already enrolled in the VA Medical Benefits Package and meets certain criteria.

 Assisted living facilities

-Most health insurance plans do not cover the cost of assisted living.
-Assisted living is considered "custodial care" and focuses on activities of daily living, such as bathing, dressing and eating.
+Most health insurance plans don’t cover the cost of assisted living facilities (or ALFs).
+Assisted living is considered "custodial care" and focuses on activities of daily living (ADLs), like bathing, dressing, and eating.

-Medicaid waivers are offered in some states and may cover some assisted living costs if care and financial requirements are met.
+Some states offer Medicaid waivers and may cover some assisted living costs if care and financial requirements are met.

 Long-term care hospitals (LTCHs)

-Because LTCHs provide similar services to acute care hospitals, most government and private insurance will cover the costs in the same way as hospitals.
-Certain requirements must be met, and the person must be either transferred directly from a hospital or have been discharged from a hospital in the last 60 days.
+Because LTCHs provide services similar to those in acute care hospitals, most government and private insurance will cover the costs in the same way as hospitals.
+Certain requirements must be met, and the person must either have been transferred directly from a hospital or have been discharged from a hospital in the last 60 days.

 Long-term care insurance

-For some people who need long-term care that is not covered by their health insurance plans, long-term care insurance may be an option.
-However, this type of insurance can be expensive and often does not start paying right away.
-If you don't already have long-term care insurance, it may not be available if you have certain health problems or already need long-term care.
+For some people who need long-term care that isn’t covered by their health insurance plans, long-term care insurance may be an option.
+However, this type of insurance can be expensive and often doesn’t start paying right away.
+If you don't already have long-term care insurance, you may not be eligible for it if you have certain health problems or already need long-term care.

 How can I find a post-acute care facility?